 Whether it’s karaoke night or lady’s night, or its playing sports games on the big screen TVs, the Whiskey River Saloon is one of the laid-back local spots you can enjoy and live like a local.

-The Concho Palace Dance Hall & Saloon is the place for country music and dancing.
-Expect traditional country and western swing dancing.
-The place is usually packed—especially on the weekends—so it’s best to reverse a table.
+Blaine's Pub is the place for country music.
+Expect traditional and Texas country music, and of course, a great time.
+The place is usually packed—especially on the weekends—so it’s best to get there early.

 Get your art fix at the San Angelo Museum of Fine Arts or smaller galleries like the Kendall Art Gallery and the Black Swan Art Gallery and Wine Bar.